djdunc/hercules/COACH/docs/Visit log/Readme.md

 - The clinic has 100-110 patients per day.

-- The back side opens only 4 days a week (2 Saturdays a month).
+- The Cataract section opens only 4 days a week (2 Saturdays a month).
 It has 20 patients max per day when it’s open.

 - This is a brief regarding the patient journey throughout the clinic: